When Is Tooth Removal Necessary?

 An experienced professional, Dr. Toorani is dedicated to your comfort and happiness, even

-When Would You Need–or Even Want–to Remove a Tooth?
+When Would You Need or Even Want to Remove a Tooth?

 There are many reasons why one would have a tooth pulled.
 Sometimes it’s necessary in order to allow braces to fit properly or to make room for new teeth to come in.
 For instance, some dentists recommend pulling a tooth as part of their interceptive orthodontic methods.
-Interceptive orthodontics are early treatments for children that help their permanent teeth come
+Interceptive orthodontics are early treatments for children that help their permanent teeth come in correctly so they don’t need extensive orthodontics later on.

 You may also need to extract a tooth if it is causing gum decay, tooth decay, infections, pain, and swelling around your gum socket.
 Before a full extraction, however, a dentist will do everything in his or her power to save the integrity of the tooth.
 For instance, root canals, crowns, scaling/root planing, etc. are all options that you should ask about before jumping straight to an extraction.

 If you have an impacted tooth or one that hasn’t fully erupted from the gums, it cannot only be painful, but it can cause malocclusions, and it can even spur serious issues like decay and gum disease.
-The most commonly impacted teeth are wisdom
+The most commonly impacted teeth are wisdom teeth, or the final set of molars in the back of your mouth.
+If your gum line becomes crowded, as happens frequently when wisdom teeth start to grow, you may choose to remove them if it’s causing pain or discomfort.

 The Tooth Extraction Experience Isn’t as Nerve-Racking as You Think